neslihanbukte/git-auto-commence/README.md

 #git auto commence 🚀
 # Git Auto Commence

-**Git Launchpad** is a simple yet powerful shell script that helps you kickstart any local project with Git in seconds.
+A simple yet powerful shell script that helps you kickstart any local project with Git in seconds.
 It automates the boring parts of Git setup and lets you focus on building.

 ---